 Tips To Winterize Your Car

-Winterizing your car doesn’t demand too much of your time or energy.
-It really just comes down to some simple measures at the start of winter, and then keeping an eye on things as the season progresses.
+It doesn’t demand too much of your time or energy.
+It really just comes down to some simple measures at the start of the season and then keeping an eye on things as the season progresses.
 Here are some easy ways to make sure your car is suitably prepared:

 Getting Your Car Ready

 Make sure your brakes are ready to go before the season really gets rolling.
 You will also want to check for carbon monoxide leaks, which can be particularly problematic during winter.
 Make sure you have an emergency kit that’s ready to go at a moment’s notice.
 It is also a good idea to make sure your gas tank is at least half-full at all times.